killer415tv/gw2-race-tournament/functionality.md

 - Reject events implying impossible speeds/invalid order
 - Mark suspicious ones for post-tournament review

-(If you wanted an optional cloud layer: a Lambda subscribed to checkpoints can do heuristics and publish "flags" to moderation topic without breaking the model)
+(If you wanted an optional cloud layer: a Lambda subscribed to topics can do heuristics and publish "flags" to moderation topic without breaking the model)

 ### Replay Format (Local in organizer)